 It’s Alive!

 For as long as I can remember I have parroted experts’ opinions related to feeding the world’s hungry that we have a global logistics problem — not a food problem.
 Through 2022 and 2023 I inspected myriad models and start-ups dedicated to “ugly food” and food waste strategies.
 I was disappointed by most risk profiles and scalability.
-I then found Sierra Agra thanks to my dear friend, Sahr.
-I learned that 30-40% of what is grown in the Central Valley of California is never converted to calories due to size-outs, blemishes, or timing of harvest.
+I was excited by the scalability of Sierra Agra’s model in California’s Central Valley, and the capability to deploy similar, right-sized technology to be implemented in facilities of all sizes around the United States.
+As the CEO of Tropical Food Machinery, Stefano Concari, puts it, “No where else in the world is as bountiful, diverse, and wasteful as the United States.”
+This is a project worth a great deal of energy.

 I wrote Ojie the Honeybee to offer those who use plant-based medicine to revitalize, relax, and rejoice, or those who work in the field, a way to tell their kids what it is they do and why.
 There are hundreds of thousands of employees engaged in the legal cannabis industry, which has undergone decades of catastrophic mismanagement by unjust political actions – many of which perpetuate still today.
 Meanwhile, adults are finding medical and joyful alternatives with fewer side effects to pharmaceuticals, alcohol, et al. As we discover more, and healthier, ways our bodies and minds benefit from plant derivatizes – from lavender to tetrahydrocannabinol – age-appropriate dialogue about the professionalization of an industry is critical.
 Evolution, even perversely back to our roots, should be celebrated and shared in responsible and age-appropriate ways that don’t encourage any irresponsibility, but accentuate healthy life choices.